Ports To Expose

 PGADMIN_DEFAULT_EMAIL: admin@example.com

-Database / cache — drop entirely
+Database / cache — do not route

 # BEFORE